k00mi/gitaly/README.md

 1. Why are we considering to use Git Ketch?
 It is open source, uses the git protocol itself, is made by experts in distributed systems (Google), and is as simple as we can think of.
 We have to accept that we'll have to run the JVM on the Git servers.
 1. We'll keep using the existing sharding functionality in GitLab to be able to add new servers.
 Currently we can use it to have multiple file/git servers.
 Later we will need multiple Git Ketch clusters.
 1. We need to get rid of NFS mounting at some point because one broken NFS server causes all the application servers to fail to the point where you can't even ssh in.
-1. We want to move the git executable ask close to the disk as possible to reduce latency, hence the need for git rpc to talk between the app server and git.
+1. We want to move the git executable as close to the disk as possible to reduce latency, hence the need for git rpc to talk between the app server and git.
 1. [Cached metadata is stored in Redis LRU](https://gitlab.com/gitlab-org/gitaly/issues/2#note_20157141)
-1. Cached payloads are stored in files since Redis can't store large objects https://gitlab.com/gitlab-org/gitaly/issues/14
+1. [Cached payloads are stored in files](https://gitlab.com/gitlab-org/gitaly/issues/14) since Redis can't store large objects
 1. Why not use GitLab Git?
 So workhorse and ssh access can use the same system.
+We need this to manage cache invalidation.
 1. Why not make this a library for most users instead of a daemon/server?
-If it is a library it is hard to do in memory caching.
+If it is a library it is hard to do in memory caching, and we will still need to keep the NFS shares mounted in the application hosts.
 1. Can we focus on instrumenting first before building Gitaly?
 Prometheus doesn't work with Unicorn.
 1. How do we ship this quickly without affecting users?
 Behind a feature flag like we did with workhorse.
 We can update it independently in production.
 1. How much memory will this use?
 Guess 50MB, we will save memory in the rails app, guess more in sidekiq (GBs but not sure), but initially more because more libraries are still loaded everywhere.
 1. What will we use for git rpc?
 JSON over HTTP initially to keep it simple.
 If measurements show out it isn't fast enough we can switch to a binary protocol.
 But binary protocols slow down iteration and debugging.
 1. What packaging tool do we use?
-Govendor because we like it more https://gitlab.com/gitlab-org/gitaly/issues/15
+[Govendor because we like it more](https://gitlab.com/gitlab-org/gitaly/issues/15)
 1. How will the networking work?
 A unix socket for git operations and TCP for monitoring.
 This prevents having to build out authentication at this early stage. https://gitlab.com/gitlab-org/gitaly/issues/16
 1. We'll include the /vendor directory in source control https://gitlab.com/gitlab-org/gitaly/issues/18
-1. Use gitaly-client or HTTP/websocket clients? gitlab-shell copies the SSH stream, both ways, to gitaly over a websocket, let’s use HTTP. https://gitlab.com/gitlab-org/gitaly/issues/5#note_20294280
+1. Use gitaly-client or HTTP/websocket clients? gitlab-shell copies the SSH stream, both ways, to gitaly over a websocket, workhorse just forwards the request to Gitaly, let’s use HTTP. https://gitlab.com/gitlab-org/gitaly/issues/5#note_20294280

 ## Iterate